DFE-Digital/find-a-lost-trn/README.md

 | Test       | [test](https://test-find-a-lost-trn.education.gov.uk/start)       | Demo environment for software vendors who integrate with our API      | `tra-test`       | `find-a-lost-trn-test`       |
 | Dev        | [dev](https://dev-find-a-lost-trn.education.gov.uk/start)         | For internal use by DfE for testing.
 Automatically deployed from main | `tra-dev`        | `find-a-lost-trn-dev`        |

+Gotchas:

+- Dev uses a `test` Notify key so it doesn't send real emails.
+You have to check the API integration section of Notify to see them.
+- Dev uses the `preprod` deployment of the `qualified-teachers-api` which should allow us to find the TRN of anonymised users.
+- All other environments use production Notify and the production `qualified-teachers-api`.

 ## Dependencies

 - Ruby 3.x